 If you only talk to children about the potential danger of strangers, they may think that only strangers can hurt them.
 They may also be scared to approach a stranger (such as a clerk in a store) who could help them in an emergency situation.
 Read this to find out more.

-We need to prepare our boys so they will know “how to act when it matters.”
+We need to prepare our Scouts so they will know “how to act when it matters.”

 According to NCMEC's document Tips for Parents: Preventing Abduction, they studied over 9,000 abduction attempts and discovered that most abductions: